HMS Beagle: Second voyage (1831–1836)

 FitzRoy had been given reason to hope that the South American Survey would be continued under his command, but when the Lords of the Admiralty appeared to abandon the plan, he made alternative arrangements to return the Fuegians.
 A kind uncle heard of this and contacted the Admiralty.
 Soon afterwards FitzRoy heard that he was to be appointed commander of HMS Chanticleer to go to Tierra del Fuego, but due to her poor condition Beagle was substituted for the voyage.
 FitzRoy was re-appointed as commander on 27 June 1831 and Beagle was commissioned on 4 July 1831 under his command, with Lieutenants John Clements Wickham and Bartholomew James Sulivan.

 Beagle was immediately taken into dock at Devonport for extensive rebuilding and refitting.
 As she required a new deck, FitzRoy had the upper-deck raised considerably, by 8 in aft and 12 in forward.
 The Cherokee-class ships had the reputation of being "coffin" brigs, which handled badly and were prone to sinking.
 Apart from increasing headroom below, the raised deck made Beagle less liable to top-heaviness and possible capsize in heavy weather by reducing the volume of water that could collect on top of the upper deck, trapped aboard by the gunwales.
 Additional sheathing added to the hull added about seven tons to her burthen and perhaps fifteen to her displacement.

-The ship was one of the first to be fitted with the lightning conductor invented by William Snow Harris.
+The ship was one of the first to be fitted with the lightning conductor invented by the English scientist William Snow Harris.
 FitzRoy spared no expense in her fitting out, which included 22 chronometers, and five examples of the Sympiesometer, a kind of mercury-free barometer patented by Alexander Adie which was favoured by FitzRoy as giving the accurate readings required by the Admiralty.
 To reduce magnetic interference with the navigational instruments, FitzRoy proposed replacing the iron guns with brass guns, but the Admiralty turned this request down.
 (When the ship reached Rio de Janeiro in April 1832, he used his own funds for replacements: the ship now had a "six-pound boat-carronade" on a turntable on the forecastle, two brass six-pound guns before the main-mast, and aft of it another four brass guns; two of these were nine-pound, and the other two six-pound.)